 Political turmoil in recent times has made Peregrine an increasingly dangerous and difficult place to travel, not great news if you’re a traveling merchant…

 Red Bards are known for using emotive, often inaccurate lyrics and for pushing their agenda.

 The Silver Suns are an almost mythical group of monster hunters that do about exist.

 Honey Wizards are a mysterious sect of magicians whose power stems from their control of bees.

 Exposition Bards attempt to make their lyrics as factually accurate as possible, sometimes resulting in bland songs that are impossible to hum.

-TOLA Heavy Industries, based in the town of March, is perhaps the richest and most powerful guild in all of Peregrine.
+TOLA Heavy Industries, based in March, is perhaps the richest and most powerful guild in all of Peregrine.

-Right click a settlement to see recruitment level, currently active status effects and whether the settlement offers apothecary and/or cart repair/upgrade services.
+Right-click a settlement to see recruitment level, currently active status effects, and whether the settlement offers apothecary and cart repair/upgrade services.

 You can see your merchant’s current level from the Profile sidebar and at the top right of the map screen.